Coddle yourself with a heart warming, comforting Irish sausage stew on Saint Patrick’s Day.

 Cooking Directions for Dublin Coddle:

 A quick disclosure note (legally required for affiliate links): The links below for the Food Ireland website are affiliate links, which means I receive a commission if you choose to make purchases using these links.
+There is no extra cost to you.
 Thanks in advance if you do utilize these links for your Irish shopping.

 I always start by browning the sausages in a hot pan with a tiny little bit of oil.
 I like a brown tinge on my sausages, rather than a pale white sausage in coddle.